Pilgrim goose: Feeding

-Breeding/Reproduction
+Breeding and reproduction

-Pilgrim goose can grow 10 pounds in about 10 weeks, which makes them a relatively fast growing breed.
+A pilgrim goose can grow 10 pounds in about 10 weeks, which makes them a relatively fast growing breed.
 A male pilgrim goose typically mates with 3 to 5 geese at a time.
 In most instances, the ganders will not begin mating with the females until they start showing signs of egg production.
 Furthermore, even at just one year old, pilgrim geese will begin to lay and raise their own hatchlings.
-Generally, healthy geese will lay between 35 to 45 eggs annually.
+Generally, healthy geese will lay between 35 and 45 eggs annually.
 Their breeding season starts in late January or February and ends around June.
 During this period, they tend to exhibit protective behaviours.
 Peak production begins in the first week of April and is maintained until late May.
 While pilgrim geese are spring layers, studies have also shown that artificial lights can be used to trigger egg production several weeks earlier than normal.
 The eggs are white and large, and weigh approximately 6 to 7 ounces.
 The eggs have a relatively low fertility rate, with only about 50% of them hatching.
 The females usually set on 8 to 10 eggs at a time and hatching will begin after approximately 30 days.

 According to Holderread, selection of pilgrim geese for breeding stock should favour those with broad backs and breast that are keelless as this indicates they are purebred.
 Meanwhile, birds with a knob, long necks and legs and shallow breasts should be avoided as these features suggest crossbreeding.
 Trap nests are often used in breeding to confine the female within the nest in order to determine individual egg production.
 Originally, trap nests were used for breeding of chickens, however, in 1950 it was reported that geese could also be successfully bred in trap nests.